 The state of Florida includes an incredible variety of habitats, including the tropical coral reefs of the Florida Keys, the unique Everglades, temperate hardwood forests, majestic rivers that meander for hundreds of miles, awe-inspiring springs, and nearly 8,000 lakes.
 These highly productive ecosystems support fishing and hunting, nature viewing, and other recreational and commercial activities.

-A comprehensive, statewide plan for conserving the state's wildlife and vital natural areas for future generations.
+FWC’s State Wildlife Action Plan is a comprehensive, statewide plan for conserving the state's wildlife and vital natural areas for future generations.
 It outlines what native wildlife and habitats are in need, why they are in need and, most importantly, what we are going to do about it.
-Some of the habitats included are: Hard Bottom, Tidal Flat, Natural Lake, Cypress Swamp and Scrub.
+Some of the ecosystems included are: Hard Bottom, Tidal Flat, Natural Lake, Cypress Swamp and Scrub.

 Habitat Management Programs